narayan954/dummygram/README.md

 <details><summary>See More</summary> <br>

-Cypress is a relatively new automated tests tool which is gaining popularity at a very rapid pace
+Cypress is a relatively new automated tests tool that is gaining popularity at a very rapid pace

 Here is the home page for Cypress if someone wants to look it up
 <https://www.cypress.io/>

-Cypress has very strong documentation so a new comer could find most of the information from their own site
+Cypress has very strong documentation so a newcomer could find most of the information from their own site
 <https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell>

-Also as a starting point it would be good to go through these tutorial videos
+Also as a starting point, it would be good to go through these tutorial videos
 <https://docs.cypress.io/examples/tutorials>

 </details>